rrobinlee/deepfake-image-detection/README.md

 |<img width="645" height="555" alt="image" src="https://github.com/user-attachments/assets/b6a95954-27b7-4ebd-9172-53ed40f33fa6" />|<img width="681" height="555" alt="image" src="https://github.com/user-attachments/assets/103e3f94-ea28-4abe-ba6d-983a8aa5d586" />|<img width="681" height="555" alt="image" src="https://github.com/user-attachments/assets/5d5410c1-ae3d-4a72-b464-85fe81ff963b" />|

 ### Test Model: Vision Transformer Classifier

+The vision transformer applies the transformer architecture from NLP towards visual data.
+Rather than process text, the ViT will:

+1. Cut the image into fixed-size patches.
+Each patch is treated as a “token”, similar to a word in a sentence.
+2. Each token is processed using a Transformer encoder.
+Self-attention learns how each patch relates (or “talks”) to every other patch.
+3. Encoder outputs a classification token and feeds it into an MLP to make the final prediction.

 |Confusion Matrix|ROC Curve|Precision-Recall Curve|
 |-|-|-|